-A standalone loyalty program is one which is static and transactional.
-Such programs only get triggered with a purchase, and ignores all other actions taken in a customer journey.
+A standalone loyalty program is one that is static and transactional.
+Such programs only get triggered with the purchase and ignore all other actions taken in a customer journey.

 An integrated program is dynamic.
 It aligns with every action a customer takes in a journey, rewarding him/her for specific ones that matter.